Aran404/OptiGenerator/README.md

 Usage:
 This is the source code so there shouldn't be any skepticism

-You will need to install colorama, requests and possibly ctypes.
+You can just run the batch file attached name PackageInstaller.bat, but if that doesn't work try these You will need to install colorama, requests.

-Windows, Linux, Mac Open cmd/shell/terminal and type the following pip install colorama, pip install requests, pip install ctypes
+Windows, Linux, Mac Open cmd/shell/terminal and type the following pip install colorama and pip install requests

 If that doesn't work try:
-typing the following: python3 -m pip install colorama, python3 -m pip install requests, python3 -m pip install ctypes
+typing the following: python3 -m pip install colorama and python3 -m pip install requests

 Use license keys: "Aran","Aran1","OptiTokens","Airan","Tokens","Access","LetUserIn","Beginner","Github","Working","Discord","Generator","14","FirstProject","Commit"
 Or make your own on line 582